Jidnyasa-P/Mental-health-app/README.md

-# MindWell - Your Mental Health Companion
+# 🧠MindWell - Your Mental Health Companion

-A comprehensive, AI-powered mental health and wellness platform built with Next.js 16, React 19, and modern web technologies.
+MindWell is an AI-powered mental health platform designed to bridge the gap between self-care and professional support.
+By integrating an intelligent emotional support chatbot with data-driven mood tracking and journaling, we provide users with a safe, accessible space for mental wellness.
+Our solution leverages personalized AI insights, self-assessment analytics, and gamified habit tracking to encourage healthy mental habits and support early detection of emotional distress.
+From meditative tools to community access, MindWell is built to be a scalable ecosystem for a healthier, more mindful world.

+## 👥 Meet the Team

+Jidnyasa Patil - Founder & Developer

+Asmi Tatawar - Co-Founder & Developer

 ## Features